Dare Ogunbowale: Jacksonville Jaguars

 On September 10, 2020, Ogunbowale signed with the Jacksonville Jaguars.
+He started the last two games of the 2020 season for the Jaguars.
+He finished the 2020 season with 32 carries for 145 rushing yards.
 He re-signed with the Jaguars as an exclusive-rights free agent on April 19, 2021.

+In the 2021 season, Ogunbowale had 43 carries for 137 rushing yards and one rushing touchdown to go with 13 receptions for 114 receiving yards and one receiving touchdown.

 Houston Texans (second stint)

 On March 23, 2022, Ogunbowale signed a two-year $3.3 million deal with the Texans.
 On November 5, 2023, in a game against the Buccaneers, Ogunbowale was pressed into action as the Texans emergency placekicker after an injury to starting kicker Kaʻimi Fairbairn.
 In the fourth quarter, he became the first non-kicker to make a field goal in a regular season game since Wes Welker did so in 2004.
 The Texans went on to win 39–37.
+He finished the 2022 season with 42 carries for 123 rushing yards and one rushing touchdown to go with 20 receptions for 104 receiving yards.

+In the 2023 season, Ogunbowale had mainly a special teams role.

 On April 22, 2024, the Texans re-signed Ogunbowale.
 In Week 4, Ogunbowale scored the game-winning touchdown in a 24–20 win over the Jacksonville Jaguars.
+In the 2024 season, he had 30 carries for 112 rushing yards and 19 receptions for 198 receiving yards and one receiving touchdown.

 On March 5, 2025, Ogunbowale re-signed with the Texans on a one-year, $2 million deal.
+He appeared in all 17 games in the season.
+A majority of his contributions came on special teams.

+Las Vegas Raiders

+On August 6, 2026, Ogunbowale signed with the Las Vegas Raiders.
+He was released on August 30, and re-signed to the practice squad.

 Personal life

-Ogunbowale was born in the United States to an American mother and a father who immigrated from Nigeria.
+Ogunbowale was born in the United States to a Black American mother and a father who immigrated from Nigeria.
 He attended Marquette University High School in Milwaukee, Wisconsin where he was a four sport athlete - football, soccer, basketball and track.
 Ogunbowale's younger sister Arike is a professional basketball player for the Dallas Wings of the WNBA.